10/06/2010

 "There are few people whom I really love, and still fewer of whom I think well."

-- Austen's Elizabeth
+- Jane Austen's Elizabeth

 "Free your ass and your mind will follow!"